rbisdorff/Digraph3/docSphinx/pearls.rst

    * *x* negatively outranks *y* at stability level *lower or equal to -2* and we may not observe any considerable *better performance* of *x* on a discordant criterion.

-The corresponding robust bipolar-valued outranking digraph may be computed with the :py:class:`RobustOutrankingDigraph` class as follows.
+The corresponding robust bipolar-valued outranking digraph may be computed with the :py:class:`outrankingDigraphs.RobustOutrankingDigraph` class as follows.

 .. code-block:: pycon
    :linenos: